 We can construct a model that directly predicts outcomes for different treatment scenarios using counterfactual reasoning.
 These can be formulated as follows:

 where \(T\) denotes treatment assignment and \( X \) represents covariates, which are the features or characteristics that influence the outcome \( Y \).
 In medical image analysis, \( X \) can include patient demographics, clinical data, or imaging features (e.g., tissue types, textures, or anatomical regions).
-Conditioning in \( X \) accounts for factors that can influence both the treatment decision and clinical outcomes, allowing more accurate counterfactual predictions and more effective intervention tailoring.
+Conditioning in \( X \) accounts for factors that can influence both treatment decisions and clinical outcomes, enabling more accurate counterfactual predictions and more effective intervention tailoring.
 By comparing these predictions, clinicians can tailor interventions more precisely based on predicted responses.